← All articles

 APAC: the mature benchmark

 Southeast Asia is where carrier billing for games grew up, and it’s the yardstick for what a fully matured DCB market looks like.
-Asia-Pacific is the fastest-growing DCB region — growing at roughly 16% a year — and is on track to command something like 35-40% of global DCB volume.
 Crucially, gaming is a large share of that usage: in markets like Indonesia, topping up a game balance from prepaid mobile credit is simply how a huge segment of players pays.

-- Indonesia — one of the eight most-unbanked countries and a top-growth gaming market.
+• Indonesia — one of the eight most-unbanked countries and a top-growth gaming market.
 Telkomsel and XL Axiata are the operators players top up through.
-The ecosystem is mature enough that Telkomsel now bundles even Western subscription products — a 2025 partnership with Bango brought Microsoft PC Game Pass to Indonesian gamers billed straight through the operator.
-That’s the maturity signal: DCB carrying not just IAP but full subscriptions.
+The ecosystem is mature enough that Telkomsel now bundles even Western subscription products — a 2025 partnership with Nuon and Bango brought Microsoft PC Game Pass to Indonesian customers, with the fee added automatically to their monthly IndiHome bill.
+That’s the maturity signal: telco billing carrying not just IAP but full subscriptions.

 Why it’s the benchmark: the aggregator infrastructure (Boku, Bango, DIMOCO and regional specialists), the operator integrations, and — most importantly — the user habit are all already in place.
 When you model India or Nigeria, you’re modelling where APAC was a few years ago.
 The trajectory is the template.